vmware/vic-product/installer/docs/SUPPORT.md

     - If yes:
         - Provide the entire `curl` command attempted
         - Provide the response received when executing the command
 - Are you able to SSH into the VIC appliance?
+If no, follow [network troubleshooting steps](#network-troubleshooting)
-    - If you are using VIC appliance version 1.3.1 or greater and are able to SSH into the appliance, please run `/etc/vmware/support/appliance-support.sh` and provide the resulting file to support.
+  - If you are using VIC appliance version 1.3.1 or greater and are able to SSH into the appliance, please obtain a [VIC appliance support bundle](#appliance-support-bundle).
     - If using VIC appliance version 1.2.1 or 1.3.0:
         - Run `journalctl -u fileserver`and provide the entire resulting output to support
     - Run `systemctl status fileserver`